 In such a constantly changing industry, marketers must continuously research and seek out opportunities to learn to ensure they’re ahead of the curve by staying up-to-date on the latest industry trends.
 Here are five data-driven marketing trends to watch for in the upcoming months.

 The evolution of big data has truly been a catalyst for marketing transformation and change.
 Leveraging machine learning and Artificial Intelligence helps uncover hidden customer insights and trends.
 Marketers can then turn this data science on its head to proactively take action and increase productivity for maximum output and efficiency.
 The collection and analysis of consumer data fuels day-to-day marketing execution and conversion rates.

-2. Analyzing Structured & Unstructured Data
+2. Analysing Structured & Unstructured Data

 As consumer audiences continue to evolve, new platforms and channels for marketing engagement are popping up.
 There seems to be a constant stream of new social apps and sites where consumers can research brands, ask questions, and engage with other consumers.
 Marketers must be able to manage and track all consumer interactions across these new and established platforms.
-AI solutions can analyze both structured data and unstructured, free-form data simultaneously, collecting every single consumer insight possible in one location.
+AI solutions can analyse both structured data and unstructured, free-form data simultaneously, collecting every single consumer insight possible in one location.